Matthew-abg/learning-app/docs/learning_log.md

     If a combination of fields (like `user_id`, `gateway_id`, and `date`) already makes a record unique, use that as a **composite key** instead of generating a fake hash or UUID.
     Creating a synthetic ID in such cases doesn’t add clarity, it hides the natural structure of the data and introduces unnecessary complexity.
     Good database design reflects the **real logical identity** of an entity, not an arbitrary one invented for convenience or “creativity.”

+7. **The N+1 Query Problem:**
+  When using ORM relationships (e.g., ManyToMany), a single loop over related objects can cause N extra queries.
+Using `prefetch_related()` or `select_related()` allows Django to fetch all needed data in 2–3 controlled queries instead of dozens.
+  This is essential for performance in systems with nested relationships.

 **Summary:**